Causes and treatment of hooded eyes

 - Attend follow-up appointments: Attend all follow-up appointments with your surgeon to ensure proper healing and address any concerns or complications that may arise.

-If you have any concerns or questions during the recovery period, do not hesitate to contact your surgeon.
+If you have any concerns or questions during recovery, do not hesitate to contact your surgeon.
 With proper aftercare, most patients can expect a smooth recovery and optimal results from hooded eye surgery.

 Hooded Eyes Surgery FAQs